zeljkoobrenovic/sokrates-website/blog-src/_posts/2020-04-12-dependencies.markdown

 Patterns that are likely to be unique for files in a components (e.g. java package heuristic)

 ![](assets/images/sokrates/dependencies-built-in-java-details.png)
 ![](assets/images/sokrates/dependencies-built-in-aggregated.png)

+***Figure 1:** An overview of the build-in Java pattern-based dependency extractor.
+Sokrates uses Java package definitions as patterns to connect components.*

 ### Custom Dependency Finders: Linking Path Based Componentization to Path-Based Include Statements